deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 	ret				; Done!
 ```

 Notice our use of logical AND.
 We are clearing out the last 4 bits of the RCX register, via the CL register.
 If you have read my [post](https://connormcgarr.github.io/WS32_recv()-Reuse/) about a socket reuse exploit, you will know I talk about using the lower byte registers of the x86 or x64 registers (RCX, ECX, CX, CH, CL, etc).
+The last 4 bits we need to clear out , in an x64 architecture, are located in the low or `L` 8-bit register (`CL`, `AL`, `BL`, etc).

 As you can see also, we ended our shellcode by using logical XOR to clear out RAX.
 NTSTATUS uses RAX as the regsiter for the error code.
 NTSTATUS, when a value of 0 is returned, means the operations successfully performed.